 “THOSE WHO DO FAIL TO LEARN FROM HISTORY ARE DOOMED TO REPEAT IT”

-The following article’s purpose is not to glorify war, but to remind of the tragedy behind it and to bring a tribute to those who who died trying to fight off the forces that pulled our country into war and conflict.
+The following article’s purpose is not to glorify war but to remind of the tragedy behind it and to bring a tribute to those who died trying to fight off the forces that pulled our country into war and conflict.